 “Still round the corner, there may wait, a new road or a secret gate.” – J. R. R. Tolkien

 Legendary frontman of The Doors Jim Morrison, a Florida native by the way, allegedly once asked (to no one in particular), “Where’s your will to be weird?”
-If you’re traveling through Florida and you want to take a little break from the world-famous theme parks and white-sand beaches, you just might want to heed the Lizard King’s challenge and seek out some of the weirdest and most offbeat attractions the Sunshine State has to offer.
+If you've already hammered out all the things to do in Orlando you can possible stomach, and you’re traveling through Florida and you want to take a little break from the world-famous theme parks and white-sand beaches, you just might want to heed the Lizard King’s challenge and seek out some of the weirdest and most offbeat attractions the Sunshine State has to offer.
 As we all know from the immensely popular “Florida Man” phenomenon, the state has earned a much-deserved reputation for the weird – and that goes for some of its rather bizarre and fascinating tourist sites as well.
 Looking for a real Florida adventure off the beaten path?
 From a picturesque ghost town on the banks of the Suwannee River and a fortress made entirely out of coral rock to a remote Civil War-era fort that can only be reached by boat or seaplane, these eclectic summer side trips in Florida are sure to provide you with some unforgettable travel memories from the Sunshine State.
 Here are 15 sweet summer side trips in Florida – off the edge of the map!

 1 | Koreshan State Park – Estero | In 1893, a rather odd religious sect founded by Dr. Cyrus R. Teed (1839-1908) known as the Koreshans built a communal settlement called “New Jerusalem” along 300 acres adjacent to the Estero River in southwest Florida.
 Believe it or not, Teed and his followers subscribed to a Hollow Earth theory dubbed “Cellular Cosmogony” – declaring that the universe was a rotating sphere that existed inside the Earth.
 Although Teed hoped that New Jerusalem would someday be populated with 10 million followers, the number of actual Koreshans never exceeded 250 residents.
 The settlement’s Art Hall served as the site of frequent concerts from the 13-piece Koreshan orchestra that were often attended by Fort Myers residents, including the likes of Thomas Edison and Henry Ford, who lived next door to each other along the banks of the Caloosahatchee River.
 Today, Koreshan State Park (aka Koreshan State Historic Site) is home to 11 restored historic buildings listed on the National Register of Historic Places that comprise the Koreshan Unity Settlement Historic District and include the Founders House, Planetary Court, Art Hall, Members Cottage and New Store.
 Visitors also can enjoy camping, canoeing and kayaking, hiking and fishing, among other recreational pursuits.